colelawrence/decipad/apps/docs/docs/built-in-functions/functions-for-correctness.md

 # Functions for correctness

-The following functions help you ensure your notebook is always in a correct state, by double checking your calculations programmatically
+The following functions help you ensure your notebook is always in a correct state, by double-checking your calculations programmatically.

 ## assert